Lau Meng Khin: Business interests

 Meng Khin's businesses have been linked to controversies.
 He owns Shukaku, which was responsible for forcible land evictions at Boeung Kak lake.
-In February 2007, the Phnom Penh municipality awarded Shukaku with a 99-year lease to fill in and develop the lake, which impacted 4,250 families. awarded His firm Pheapimex owns Cambodia's largest land concession.
+In February 2007, the Phnom Penh municipality awarded Shukaku with a 99-year lease to fill in and develop the lake, which impacted 4,250 families.
+His firm Pheapimex owns Cambodia's largest land concession.
 He was awarded the title of Oknha in 2006.

 Personal life

 Meng Khin is a Chinese Cambodian of Teochew descent.
 He is married to Choeung Sopheap.
 They both hold Cypriot citizenship.
 He has several children, including Lau Vann, "Michelle" Lau Sok Huy, and "Alex" Lau Zhong Yao.
-His biological son Lau Vann is married to Meng Khin's step-daughter, Choeung Sokuntheavy.
+Meng Khin's biological son Lau Vann is married to his stepdaughter, Choeung Sokuntheavy.

 Meng Khin's family has courted significant scrutiny for their significant wealth, including properties in Australia.
 The family also has significant business and marriage ties to the children of Hun Sen.